-It’s incredibly important post acquisition that you introduce the Buyer to your team and share with them why this Buyer was the right candidate to take over the business.
+It’s incredibly important post-acquisition that you introduce the Buyer to your team and share with them why this Buyer was the right candidate to take over the business.
 The employees will be nervous about the future of the company and their job security.
-They need to hear that the person taking the helm is qualified, that you have faith in him and that the Buyer will grow the business and create opportunity for the staff that did not otherwise exist.
+They need to hear that the person taking the helm is qualified, that you have faith in him and that the Buyer will grow the business and create an opportunity for the staff that did not otherwise exist.

 Remove your ego from the transition process:

 Many business owners believe that no one could do their job as good as they can.
 This is true especially of retiring founders.
 You’ll be tempted to say to a staff member, “Well, that’s not the way I would do this task.”
 For a successful transition, your ego must be removed from the situation.
 The buyer may have different ways of doing things.